Speedo: Accessories

 Speedo offers a broad range of swim accessories including more than seventy models of goggles, several models of watches, sunglasses, and towels.
 In addition, Speedo offers several lines of aquatic fitness aids and swim aids for children and adults as well as scuba masks, snorkels and swimfins.
 Speedo International offers a line of beach games equipment not offered on the SpeedoUSA website.

 Footwear

 The Speedo brand can be found on a wide variety of footwear including sandals, flip-flops, and water shoes.
 Speedo USA offers waterproof sneakers for aqua fitness training.

 Speedo Digital

 The Speedo Digital line of accessories includes the waterproof Aquabeat and LZR Racer Aquabeat digital music players and related accessories, which are manufactured by South Korean consumer electronics company Iriver.
 Speedo's electronics offerings also include the Auquashot waterproof digital camera.

+Speedos Café

 Swimwear

 Speedo USA's men's collections are categorised as: Competition, Racing, Boardshorts and Swim Trunks, Fashion, and Lifeguard.
 Speedo International's men's offerings also include wetsuits.
 Both Speedo USA and Speedo International also offer a wide range of children's styles including performance, racing, fashion and beginner lines.